-Pain or discomfort
+• Pain or discomfort

 Some pain is very common in the first 24 to 48 hours after surgery.
-This is because the corneal surface, previously covered by the pterygium, is left bare (see diagram on page 3) and takes 24 to 48 hours to heal.
+This is because the corneal surface, previously covered by the pterygium, is left bare (see diagram above) and takes 24 to 48 hours to heal.
 If there are no medical reasons why not, you may take simple painkillers such as paracetamol.